jashk/Crunchyroll.bundle/README.md

 - [ ] Add search functionality
 - [ ] Add "Genres" and "Seasons" filter under Anime and Drama
 - [ ] Change the available_at & free_available_at descriptions to relative datetimes rather than actual datetimes.
 (E.g. 2 Days rather than 2013-03-05 11:00 PM)
+- [ ] Switch from Webkit to RTMP to improve quality

 Changes
 =======